Richard Pennant, 1st Baron Penrhyn

-Richard Pennant, 1st Baron Penrhyn (1737 – 21 January 1808), was a Welsh politician and nobleman who served as an MP in the British Parliament, representing Petersfield and Liverpool for 29 years between 1761 and 1790.
+Richard Pennant, 1st Baron Penrhyn (1737 – 21 January 1808) was a British politician who represented Petersfield and Liverpool in the House of Commons of Great Britain from 1761 to 1790.
 He was the owner of Penrhyn Castle, an estate on the outskirts on Bangor, North Wales.
 Pennant was also an absentee owner of six sugar plantations and slaves in Jamaica.
-In Parliament, Pennant was a staunch proslavery advocate who opposed the abolitionist movement.
+In Parliament, Pennant opposed the British abolitionist movement.
 In Wales, Pennant was a major figure in the development of the Welsh slate industry.
-He received an Irish peerage from King George III in 1783, and died in 1808, leaving his estates to George Hay Dawkins.
+He received an Irish peerage from George III in 1783, and died in 1808, leaving his estates to George Hay Dawkins.

 Early life

 Pennant was the second son of John Pennant, a Liverpool-based merchant, and his wife Bonella Hodges, a wealthy heiress from the British colony of Jamaica.
 He was educated at Newcome's School in Hackney, and was admitted to Trinity College, Cambridge on 18 January 1754.